bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-17-newsletter.md

 release candidates.*

-- [LND v0.18.0-beta.rc2][] is a release candidate for the next major version of this popular LN node implementation.
+- [LND v0.18.0-beta.rc2][] is a release candidate for the next major version of this popular LN node implementation. {% assign timestamp="44:25" %}

 ## Notable code and documentation changes